Operation Catechism: Rescue efforts

-The German forces in the Tromsø area endeavoured to rescue the surviving members of Tirpitz's crew.
+German forces in the Tromsø area endeavoured to rescue the surviving members of Tirpitz's crew.
 Within two hours, 596 had swum to shore or been rescued from the water.
 Others were trapped in air pockets within the wreck.
-These men were doomed unless they were able to move to what was once the bottom of the ship, and be rescued before their air supply ran out.
+These men were doomed unless they were able to move to what was once the bottom of the ship and be rescued before their air supply ran out.
 Shortly after Tirpitz capsized, parties of sailors climbed onto the hull and painted marks on locations where they heard signs of life.
-Acetylene torches were needed to cut into the thick hull, and none were initially available.
+Acetylene torches were needed to cut into the thick hull, but none were initially available.
 Local Norwegian civilians who owned torches hid them, and only one could be found.
-A total of 87 men were rescued from within the hull in the 24 hours after the attack.
-Cutting continued for two further days, and was finally abandoned when it was assessed that the oxygen supply inside the wreck would have been exhausted; no survivors were recovered during this period.
+During the 24 hours after the attack 87 men were rescued from within the hull.
+Cutting continued for two further days, until it was assessed that the oxygen supply inside the wreck would have been exhausted; no survivors were recovered during this period.
 Estimates of the total number of sailors and officers killed vary, with the most common figures lying between 940 and 1,204.
 Weber and all of his senior officers were among the dead.

-Many Norwegian civilians in Tromsø were pleased that Tirpitz had been destroyed, not least as it meant the end of an order requiring that they billet members of her crew.
+Many Norwegian civilians in Tromsø were pleased that Tirpitz had been destroyed, not least as it meant the end of an order requiring that they billet part of her crew.
 Several civilians who showed pleasure at the event in public were arrested by the Gestapo.
 Other Norwegians were saddened by the way that the battleship's crew had died.

-Work began on stripping Tirpitz's wreck soon after rescue efforts ended, and continued until the late 1950s.
-Before the end of the war, German personnel removed the ship's bronze propellers and some other components so they could be melted down.
-The wreck was sold to a Norwegian scrap dealing company in 1948, and was broken up in situ.
+Work began on stripping Tirpitz's wreck soon after rescue efforts ended and continued until the late 1950s.
+Before the end of the war, German personnel removed the ship's bronze propellers and some other components to be melted down.
+The wreck was sold to a Norwegian scrap dealing company in 1948 and broken up in situ.
 Salvage work concluded in 1957, by which time most remnants of the battleship had been removed.
-The human remains which were recovered from the wreck by scrappers were initially buried alongside unwanted parts of Tirpitz, but this ceased following complaints by a local church minister.
-The remains of hundreds of others were recovered and buried in Norwegian cemeteries.
+The corpses which were recovered from the wreck by scrappers were initially buried alongside unwanted parts of Tirpitz, but this ceased following complaints by a local church minister.
+The remains of hundreds of other crewmembers were recovered and interred in Norwegian cemeteries.